Bachelor Nation's Ashley Iaconetti and Jared Haibon Are Married

 Congratulations are in order for Ashley Iaconetti and Jared Haibon!

 The Bachelor Nation couple tied the knot in Newport in the groom's home state of Rhode Island on Sunday, PEOPLE reports.
+"It was a beautiful, stunning, gorgeous celebration filled with so much love," a source tells E!
+News of the couple's big day.

-Of course, several members from their franchise family were there, including Nick Viall, Dean Unglert and couple Jason Tartick and Kaitlyn Bristowe.
+Additionally, the wedding decor, florals and design were by Birch Event Design.
+Of course, several members from their franchise family were there, including Nick Viall, Dean Unglert, Becca Tilly, Amanda Stanton, couple Jason Tartick and Kaitlyn Bristowe and Krystal Nielson and Chris Randone.

 Iaconetti and Haibon celebrated with their friends at a rehearsal dinner and party the night before the wedding.
 Guests posted a slew of pics on Instagram.